BIOGRAPHY

 The crossroads of industrial design, graphic design and art

 Michael Barnaart’s work connects ‘high’ and popular culture.
-With his recognisable jersey dresses and iconic brooches, the fashion designer places his work at the intersection of industrial design, graphic design and art.
+Through his distinctive knitted dresses and iconic brooches, the fashion designer situates his work at the intersection of industrial design, graphic design, and art.
 Not for nothing are his creations worn on the streets as well as exhibited in international museums.

 After a graphic design degree, he attended fashion school at the Amsterdam Fashion Institute.
 Barnaart presented his first couture collection at Amsterdam Fashion Week in 2008.
 His first ready-to-wear collection followed a year later, after which he focused entirely on tricot.
 In 2010, he opened his webshop.
 From 2011 to 2023, he worked from his atelier and boutique in the centre of The Hague, where he was appointed fashion ambassador of the city.
 Since 2024, he has worked from petit château Le Piot in Fleurance, France.
 His work is available exclusively online and at selected outlets.